 Creating Secure Company Culture and Preventing Human Error: Why Security Awareness Training Isn't Enough

-Building a secure company culture includes both increasing awareness of potential threats and actively taking steps to combat them before they occur.
-Although companies that value security do prioritize teaching their employees about how to recognize and manage threats, this is not enough on its own because modern security threats have grown increasingly sophisticated in recent years.
-Companies that value a secure culture both raise awareness of potential threats and actively take steps to keep them from happening in the first place.
+Building a secure company culture includes both increasing employee awareness of potential threats and actively taking steps to combat them before they occur with strong cybersecurity solutions.
+Although companies that value security often prioritize teaching their employees about how to recognize and manage threats, this is not enough on its own because modern security threats have grown increasingly sophisticated in recent years.
+The strongest security cultures both raise awareness of potential threats and actively take steps to keep them from happening in the first place.
 Here is an overview of the importance of creating a secure company culture, as well as helpful tips for increasing the security of your company.

 Connections Between Human Error and Security Issues